timmcginley/41934/Assignments/A2/README.md

 * What is the input data for your use case?
 * What other use cases are waiting for your use case to complete?

-### 04 A BPMN diagram saved as SVG or PNG.
+### 04 A BPMN diagram saved as SVG.
 * Describes the use case
 * Shows the exchange of information between the stakeholders in the use case
 * Helps you to see what inputs and outputs your use case has.

-### 04.5 A modified BPMN diagram saved as SVG or PNG that defines the scope of your tool.
+### 04.5 A modified BPMN diagram saved as SVG that defines the scope of your tool.
 * Helps you to define the scope of your script

+This can either be a new diagram, or the same diagram with your scope clearly marked with a colour.

 ### Learning Objectives